tcboni/Authentication/README.md

 **If you DO decide to implement persistent login cookies, this is how you do it:**

-- First, take some time to read [Paragon Initiative's article](https://paragonie.com/blog/2015/04/secure-authentication-php-with-long-term-persistence)[Paragon Initiative's article] on the subject.
+- First, take some time to read [Paragon Initiative's article](https://paragonie.com/blog/2015/04/secure-authentication-php-with-long-term-persistence) on the subject.
 You'll need to get a bunch of elements right, and the article does a great job of explaining each.
 - And just to reiterate one of the most common pitfalls, **DO NOT STORE THE PERSISTENT LOGIN COOKIE (TOKEN) IN YOUR DATABASE, ONLY A HASH OF IT!** The login token is Password Equivalent, so if an attacker got their hands on your database, they could use the tokens to log in to any account, just as if they were cleartext login-password combinations.
-Therefore, use hashing (according to [http://security.stackexchange.com/a/63438/5002](http://security.stackexchange.com/a/63438/5002)[http://security.stackexchange.com/a/63438/5002] a weak hash will do just fine for this purpose) when storing persistent login tokens.
+Therefore, use hashing (according to [http://security.stackexchange.com/a/63438/5002](http://security.stackexchange.com/a/63438/5002) a weak hash will do just fine for this purpose) when storing persistent login tokens.

 ## PART III: Using Secret Questions